rocket-pool/RPIPs/RPIPs/rpip-remove_retro_cap.md

   be subject to a snapshot vote.

 #### Conflicts of Interest

 - The GMC SHALL abide by the following processes to minimize conflicts of interest:
   - Any GMC member SHALL NOT score, vote on, or participate in GMC discussions about any retrospective award for which they are nominated.
 They MAY participate in the ratifying snapshot vote.
   - Any GMC member who submits a grant application SHALL abstain from scoring, voting on, or participating in GMC discussions about any grants during the application period for which they are an applicant.
 They may participate in the ratifying snapshot vote.
 They may also score, vote, and participate in discussions in future rounds during which their grant is ongoing, provided they have not submitted an application during that round for any new grants.

+#### Expanded GMC Administrator Role

+The expanded GMC Administrator role's responsibilities will include: meeting coordinator, awards facilitator, spokesperson, grants and bounties liaison, accountant, and governance author.

+The administrator will follow an internal handbook that they manage for their processes.
+It can be reviewed and revised by the GMC at any time.

+##### Hiring Process

+###### Job Posting

+- The GMC will publish an open job posting for a part-time GMC Administrator position.
+The posting will include the position's title, responsibilities, qualifications, expected time commitment, and compensation.
+- The job posting will be accessible to the public, allowing interested candidates to submit their applications within a designated 7-day window.

+##### Application Review and Interview

+- The Grants and Management Committee (GMC) will review the received applications within 14 days of the application window closing.
+- The GMC will conduct interviews with shortlisted candidates to assess their suitability for the role.
+  - The interviews may include a combination of virtual or in-person meetings, skill assessments, and reference checks.

+##### Decision-Making

+- After the interviews and evaluations are complete, the GMC will deliberate and make a decision regarding the candidate selection.
+- The decision will be based on the candidate's qualifications, experience, alignment with the organization's values, and their ability to fulfill the position's responsibilities effectively.
+- The decision will come within 14 days of the application window closing.

+##### Transition and Renewal of Administrator's Term:

+To ensure a smooth transition and maintain operational continuity, the committee will assess the administrator's term one month prior to its end.
+At that point, the committee will have two options:

+- Term Extension: The committee may choose to extend the current administrator's term by one year, provided they have been performing effectively and meeting the organization's expectations.
+This allows for continuity in their role and provides stability within the position.
+- Hiring Process Initiation: Alternatively, the committee may decide to initiate the hiring process outlined below, seeking potential applicants for the position.
+This proactive approach ensures a seamless transition if a new candidate is selected.

+##### Contingency Plan for GMC Administrator Removal and Replacement

+###### Consensus Vote for Removal

+- Any committee member can formally request a vote to remove the current GMC administrator by bringing the matter to the attention of the committee.
+  - The request will initiate a consensus vote among the committee members, where they will collectively decide on the removal.
+A majority vote of greater than 50% is required for removal.

+###### Committee Member Replacement

+- Once the decision to remove the administrator has been made, a backup committee member will be assigned to assume the administrator's responsibilities temporarily during the hiring process.
+- The backup committee member will ensure the smooth functioning of the administrator's duties until a replacement is hired.

+###### Replacement Hiring Process

+- Upon the initiation of the replacement hiring process, the GMC will promptly begin the recruitment procedure outlined in the standard hiring process mentioned above.
+- The job posting for the administrator position will be updated to indicate the urgency of the situation and the need for an emergency replacement.
+- The GMC will expedite the review and interview process to select a suitable replacement candidate as quickly as possible.

+The emergency replacement hiring process is meant to address urgent situations, ensuring continuity within the GMC.
+The regular hiring process may follow a different timeline and procedure.

+##### Multisignature Safe Privileges

+To enable transaction initiation and execution within the multisignature safe, it is necessary to include the GMC Administrator as a participant.
+The GMC places utmost importance on timely payments, requiring the implementation of a meticulously organized system tailored specifically to meet these deadlines.

 ## Rationale

 The community has long desired a process by which some portion of pDAO funds could be used to reward past contributions and incentivize future such contributions.
 Discussion has been ongoing for at least the past six months on Discord and the forums about what such a grants and bounties award